Neel14-stack/Assignment/DWH/hadoop.md

 * Edit logs : Change in FSImage from last snapshot
 * FSImage: FSImage is point in time snapshot of HDFS cluster
 * Namespaces : One of the content stored in FSImage, HDFS path to datablocks.

+**When active namenode is down standby namenode works as a active namenode. and this is done by  coordinator (Zookeeper)**
+- Zookeeper is a coordinator which check health status of active namenode.